muyangshi/GPD_ScaleMixture/GPDnotebook.md

   - [x] Train the NN and try out several structures
     - ![alt text](image-39.png)
     - ![alt text](image-40.png)
+  - If result is bad,
-  - [ ] If result is bad, Ben: Train the likelihood with the input X in the hypercube
+    - [ ] Ben: Train the likelihood with the input X in the hypercube
+    - [ ] Try a bigger model?
+    - [ ] Spline emulator on the original scale likelihood?

 - Contact Reetam
   - goodness-of-fit plot (If fit is good, but prediction is bad)
     - [ ] Goodness-of-fit plot on the validation dataset (might need to do this on `misspiggy` due to memory issue)
-    - [ ] Goodness-of-fit plot on the simulated dataset
+    - [x] Goodness-of-fit plot on the simulated dataset
   - variable importance plots (If `fit` itself is bad)
+    - [ ] what's variable importance plot?
+How to draw one